apupu-framework/mixin-prototypes/README.md

 ```

 The value which is passed to the constructor of the generated class are passed
-to the init() methods.
-You may want to pass named arguments to the constructor
+to the `ctor()` methods.
+You may want to pass named arguments to the
-via inherence of multiple inheritance.
+constructor to avoid name conflicts because the same arguments are passed
+multiple times to each of the `ctor()` method.

 ```javascript
   class TObject {